 All of these activities are great ways to serve others, but at Think Company “service” means more than volunteering time.
 Each of our core values carries many possible interpretations, and I think this one appears last in the list for a reason; to be of service is to pull a bit from each of Think Company’s other core values.

-I mean, we are a for-profit company.
-The generally accepted idea of service seems antithetical to a capitalistic mindset.
+We are a for-profit company.
+The generally-accepted idea of “service” seems antithetical to a capitalistic mindset—at least, at first glance.
 But service is foundational to our company and to the very field in which we’ve staked our expertise.